tacobayle/nested-vsphere/tasks.md

 done:
+- asynchronous download of the binaries
+- wait before templating workload clusters and yaml ako values files
-- remove client VMs (only use external gw)
+- remove folder client VMs
 - create a readonly shell user in the external-gw
-- create multiple ns in k8s
 - add the pod for egress demo
+- LBaaS: "Load Balancer Created Successfully!" replaced by "Application Created Successfully!"

+validated:
 - Antrea NSX integration
-- update traffic_gen_client.sh.template to handle tier1
 - datascript creation (ansible)
+- create multiple ns in k8s
-- fix the ptr of the vcsa appliance
+- fix the ptr of the VCSA appliance
+- remove traffic_gen_gw.sh.template
 - create yaml file for ingress-regex
+- remove client VMs (only use external gw for traffic)
 - issue traffic from gw (vsphere-nsx-avi use case)
-- remove traffic_gen_gw.sh.template

-validated: